TarekNabil/metal-price-ticker/readme.txt

 = How do I add the ticker to my page? =

 You can add the ticker to your page using the Elementor widget provided by the plugin.
-You can also use the shortcode anywhere at your website using this example:
+You can also use the shortcode anywhere at your website.
+Example:
 [mpt_metal_price metal="XAU" request="ask" currency="USD"]

 = Can I customize the update interval? =